Verbatim (company)

 Verbatim Corporation is an American company for storage media and flash memory products.
 Originally and known for its floppy disks in the 1970s and 1980s, Verbatim is now known for its recordable optical media.

-Founded in 1969 as Information Terminals Corporation, it was acquired by Kodak in 1985 and sold to Mitsubishi in 1990.
-In 2020 Verbatim were sold to CMC Magnetics at an estimated price of $32 million USD.
+Founded in 1969 as Information Terminals Corporation, the company was acquired by Kodak in 1985 and sold to Mitsubishi in 1990.
+In 2020 Verbatim was sold to CMC Magnetics at an estimated price of $32 million USD.

 History

 The company started in Mountain View, California, in 1969, under the name Information Terminals, founded by Reid Anderson.
 It grew quickly and became a leading manufacturer of floppy disks by the end of the 1970s, and it was soon renamed Verbatim.
 In 1982, it formed a floppy disk joint venture with Japanese company Mitsubishi Kasei (forerunner of Mitsubishi Chemical), with the joint venture called Kasei Verbatim.